dtonhofer/prolog_notes/swipl_notes/about_dicts/README.md

 ## dot-calls involving dicts

-"Function calls associated to a dict" are detected when the `./2` notation appears (we could thus call those calls "dot calls").
+"Function calls associated to a dict" are detected when the `./2` notation appears (we could thus call those calls **dot calls** and given them a special notation e.g. `.get/1` but so far the only one who does so is me).
 The dot call is replaced by the method-returned term (which may in particular be a dict or a uninstantiated term).

 With the provided dot calls and some additional conventions, one may be able to use them as objects